HackTJ/live/README.md

-# live
+# HackTJ Live
-A massively scalable application for realtime hackathon judging and mentoring.
+Live is a massively scalable application for realtime hackathon judging and mentoring.